 We recently sent three of our MOM Squad ambassadors and their families to Jolly Yolly Kids for a special pre-opening preview.
 They received free admission in exchange for providing an honest review of this new play space.

-GRAND OPENING SPECIAL!
-Save 46% off admission to Jolly Yolly Kids and 30% of birthday parties with this CertifiKID deal.
+Save up to 30% off admission to Jolly Yolly Kids and 22% off birthday parties with this CertifiKID deal.

 Jennifer: Jolly Yolly Kids is full of fun activities and climbing structures for kids.
 There are three areas: the Baby Zone for ages 0 to 2, the Kid Zone for ages 2 to 8, and the Big Kid Zone for ages 3 to 13 (though I think 13 is pushing it).
 My 8-year-old twin boys and 4-year-old daughter had an equal amount of fun in both the Kid Zone and the Big Kid Zone.